DOdrums/PortfolioProjectThree/README.md

 ![Multi screen mockup](assets/images/mockup.png)

 This project is built as part of the Code Institute Full Stack Software Development course.
 For this course, Dirk Ornee had to built a third Portfolio Project.
 Inspired by the expired products in his fridge and the occasional lack of toilet paper in his bathroom, he decided to build a Smart House Inventory solution, that will keep track of all the products in his house.
+The project had to built as a terminal app and is a single user application.

 ## Live Site